satori-chatbots/chatbots-actions/README.md

 ## Possible extra configuration

-For point 2 of SATORI actions, "Applies a suite of design metrics" the action allows the user to define the thresholds for these metrics as well as which ones they want to be evaluated in their project.
+In step 2, the action applies a suite of design metrics.
+The set of metrics to be evaluated, and their thresholds, can be configured.

-To do this, you must add a file called `metrics.json` to the root of the repository (if this file does not exist, all metrics will be evaluated, and the thresholds will be defined based on a study conducted on 250 GitHub chatbots).
+To do this, a file called `metrics.json` must be added to the root of the repository (if this file does not exist, all metrics will be evaluated, and the thresholds will be defined based on a [study conducted on 250 GitHub chatbots](https://github.com/asym0b/Dataset).
 The file must adhere to the following structure:

 ```json
 {